Diet for Nausea, Vomiting, or Diarrhea (BRAT diet)

 - Avoid citrus fruits: pineapples, oranges, grapefruits, tomatoes.

 - Other fruits to avoid are cherries, grapes, figs, currants, raisins, rhubarb, seeded berries.

 - Avoid extremely hot or cold beverages.

 Additional Health Guidelines

 - Drink plenty of water or liquids to avoid dehydration from fluid losses due to your illness.

 - Rest and avoid exertion to give your body a chance to recover.

 - Consult your health care provider about taking medication.

-- Nauseas and vomiting may be caused by viruses, food poisoning, medications, alcohol, anxiety and pregnancy.
+- Nausea and vomiting may be caused by viruses, food poisoning, medications, alcohol, anxiety, and pregnancy.
 In addition, nausea may be a sign of an upper respiratory illness with a post-nasal drip.

 - Diarrhea may be "acute", beginning suddenly and resolving over a few days with dietary discretion, or of a "chronic" ongoing process.
 Causes of this symptom are similar to the ones listed for nausea and vomiting.